633kh4ck/ENQ-ICO/README.md

 ## Security

-All code is secure and well tested, but I take no responsibility for your implementation decisions and any security problem you might experience.
+All code is safe enough and [battle-tested](https://medium.com/@ENQBlockchain/enecuum-bounty-program-welcomes-you-bug-hunter-66d05aba76f7), but I take no responsibility for your implementation decisions and any security problem you might experience.
 All contracts are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## Deployed instances